 I always recommend that visitors eat their main meal at lunchtime, when most restaurants serve “menu del día”, which is a set price meal that normally includes three courses and a drink, with four or five dishes to choose from for each course.

 Most restaurants that serve a “menú del dia” also offer a “mig menú” (half menu) whereby you can eat just a main course plus dessert or starter plus dessert for a reduced price; ideal for younger children.
 In addition, in some restaurants, children under four years old eat free of charge.

-Most restaurants will have a few familiar dishes such as pasta, soup or pizza on the menu for picky eaters.
+Most restaurants will have a few familiar dishes such as pasta, soup or pizza on the menu.
 If your kids don’t fancy Spanish food, there are also plenty of Italian, Chinese and Indian restaurants in Barcelona, as well as KFC, McDonald’s and Burger King.
 For better quality fast food look out for branches of Timesburg (a local burger chain) and Maoz (falafels).
 Another good choice for kids is “bocatas”, which are sandwiches made with baguettes; served at most bars.
 For a quick snack, why not stop by the colourful La Boqueria market where your kids can feast on fruit and smoothies?

 Most restaurants in Barcelona don’t have high chairs, and in smaller restaurants, you might have to fold up your stroller due to lack of space.
 On the other hand, nearly all restaurants have at least a few tables outside where larger groups can pull together a couple of tables and eat together (ask the restaurant staff first).

 The following restaurants are especially suitable for families with children.

 La Plaça Gastro Mercat